glb/helm-www/content/docs/topics/charts.md

 ### Schema Files

 Sometimes, a chart maintainer might want to define a structure on their values.
-This can be done by defining a schema in the `values.schema.json` file.
+This can be done by defining a schema in a `values.schema.json` file or a `values.schema.yaml` file.

 A schema is represented as a [JSON Schema](https://json-schema.org/).
 It might look something like this:

 ```json